 What kind of a TV do I need to purchase?

 Almost any TV that has an HDMI input will work with the Golden Tee Home machines.

 What is the largest TV I can hook up to an IT Golden Tee Home Edition?

-If you purchased a stand for the game from us the maximum size of TV that the stand will support is a 50” screen.
+If you purchased a stand for the game from us the maximum size of TV that the stand will support is a 50” screen and the minimum size is 32".
 If you are mounting the game to the wall or using a projector you can operate with any size TV you wish as long as it has an HDMI input.

 Can I move the game around?